khoapham1002/Banking-Investment-Optimization-Framework/README.md

 ### Bank Marketing Campaign

-Objective: Enhanced marketing strategies for a bank’s personal loan campaigns by analyzing customer demographics and campaign outcomes.
+Objective: Enhanced marketing strategies for the bank personal loan campaigns by analyzing customer demographics and campaign outcomes.

 Key Tasks:
 - Processed raw data into three structured DataFrames: client, campaign, and economics, each designed for specific analytical purposes.